Burial Magazine (est. 2025)

 send one piece at a time to burialmageditor@gmail.com in an attached word doc. original work only, though exceptions may be made to rehouse pieces from obliterated publications. specify in the subject line of your email if your submission is poetry or prose to save us from some headaches on our end, but be aware your work will not be categorized in any such way upon publication, it will simply appear down below. only one poem or story (or whatever else it is) at a time, please. if you send a packet, only the first piece within shall be considered.

-response times will vary. sometimes, they could be quite a while, especially for prose work. despite the quiet, we are always open to new submissions. (and you will get a response to your submission, even if it takes a long-ass time. we hate that shit where you don't.)
+despite the quiet, we are always open to new submissions. (and you will get a response to your submission, even if it takes a long-ass time. we hate that shit where you don't.)

 while we are largely agnostic to genre, we likely and regrettably cannot handle novel or eccentric formatting (especially in verse) due to our extremely limited web design skills. text only, please. we welcome translated work with the proper permissions.